-SkinCoin is based on the Ethereum blockchain and compatible with ERC20 Ethereum Token Standard.
+SkinCoin is based on the distributed server processing system Ethereum blockchain and compatible with ERC20 Ethereum Token Standard.
 SKINs have been specially created for the online gaming community in reaction to regulators/Valve’s squeeze on the incredibly popular Skin Betting business that accounted for 92.57% of total gambling handle last year ($7.4bn).

 The currency will allow people to buy and sell in-game skins, and bet on esports events.
 Over time, the team envisage using them to purchase goods from third party sites.